Pelagian Islands: History

+The islands have been inhabited by Carthaginians and Romans throughout history as is evidenced by remains of Punic tombs and Roman buildings.
+In 1436 Lampedusa was given by Alfonso of Aragon to Don Giovanni de Caro, baron of Montechiaro.
 In 1553, the Turks raided Lampedusa, capturing 1000 slaves from their population.
 A colony was founded in 1843 by Ferdinand II of the Two Sicilies after French settlers arrived in 1760.

 The islands held significant importance in World War II because of its nautical and aerial infrastructure, which would help the Allies launch an invasion of Sicily.
 On 9 May 1943, Operation Corkscrew began with the bombing of Pantelleria.
 Pantelleria would be captured by the Allies on 11 June 1943 after the surrender of admiral Gino Pavesi.
-Meanwhile, bombing campaigns on the island of Lempadusa would begin on 5 June 1943.
-Lempadusa would further be subjected to a British landing on 7 June, which would be repelled.
+Meanwhile, bombing campaigns on the island of Lampedusa would begin on 5 June 1943.
+Lampedusa would further be subjected to a British landing on 7 June, which would be repelled.
 On 12 June, a final bombardment would annihilate the Italian defenses, leading to Captain Orazio Bernardini surrendering.
 On 13 June, the operation ended with the capture of Linosa and Lampione.
 Today, the islands serve as a stepping stone for immigrants to get from North Africa to Italy.

 Environment

 Birds

-The Pelagie Islands have been recognised as an Important Bird Area (IBA) by BirdLife International because they support breeding populations of Scopoli's shearwaters and European shags.
+The Pelagian Islands have been recognised as an Important Bird Area (IBA) by BirdLife International because they support breeding populations of Scopoli's shearwaters and European shags.